poooi/plugin-navy-album/README.md

 ## Changelog

-### Pending
+### 1.7.0

 - Some internal cleanups.
 - Change the way ships are sorted so same-class ships are closer to each other.
-- WIP: migrate some components to Blueprintjs.
+- Migrate to Blueprintjs.
+- Update assets.

 ### 1.6.11